 Safe Swim Defense is the required training for Adult Leaders participating in or supervising all swimming activities.
 Adult leaders supervising activities afloat must have completed Safe Swim Defense training within the previous two years.
 Safe Swim Defense is available online through My.Scouting.org.

-The Train the Trainer Series is a three-part course designed to help leaders conduct training sessions for other leaders.
-The three Train the Trainer series courses are taught in-person at the Volunteer Service Center.
-Click here for more information about Train the Trainer.
+Trainer's Development is a three-part course designed to help leaders conduct training sessions for other leaders.
+The three Trainer's Development courses are taught in-person at the Volunteer Service Center.
+Click here for more information about Trainer's Development.

 University of Scouting